KaOSx/kaosx.github.io/_news/2018/kaos03.md

             caption="Falkon web browser"
             url="/img/2018/falkon.png" %}

 A GCC 7.3.0, Glibc 2.26 & Binutils 2.30 based new toolchain has moved to all users.
 This new toolchain required a rather large rebuild of many packages.
-Since this also includes new Systemd, Filesystem & Mkinitcpio. it is fair to say the whole base of your system will be replaced.
+Since this also includes new Systemd, Filesystem & Mkinitcpio it is fair to say the whole base of your system will be replaced.
 Upstream has combined all the tiny, fully mature proto packages into one, `Xorgproto` package, which for KaOS users means replacing some twenty five proto packages with Xorgproto.
 There was also a move to Qt 5.10.1 and Plasma 5.12, thus it will be clear a new ISO is due.

 [Falkon](http://davidrosca.blogspot.nl/2018/02/falkon-300-released.html){:target="_blank"} has replaced Qupzilla as the default web browser.
 Falkon is a continuation of Qupzilla, now developed on KDE development infrastructure.